-Appendix 7 - Holmwood House School and Nursery Referral Process e Holmwood House Safeguarding Procedures Allegation against a member of staff If you have a concern about a member of staff in terms of safeguarding and child protection Report allegation to the Headmaster or nursery manager.
+Appendix 7 - Holmwood House School and Nursery Referral Process a Holmwood House Safeguarding Procedures Allegation against a member of staff If you have a concern about a member of staff in terms of safeguarding and child protection Report allegation to the Headmaster or nursery manager.
 If the allegation is against the nursery manager, report it to the Headmaster.
-If the allegation is against the readmaster, report it to the Bellevue Schools Director and LADO.
-Schools Director swade@blvue.com LADO 0333 013 9797 FGM If you are concerned about a child Report your concern either using a Pink form or via MyConcern Wythout delay.
-DSL DSL will decide whether to monitor, discuss with parents or Call 999 and inform DSL If you 'know' of a case of FGM Call and info þ → ort or Radicalisation and extremism When you believe a child is at risk of radicalisation or extremism.
+If the allegation is against the it to the Bellevue Schools Director and LADO.
+Schools Director swade@blvue.com LADO 0333 013 9797 FGM If you are concerned about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
+DST DSL will decide whether to monitor, discuss with parents or 999 rm DSL If you 'know' of a case of FGM Call 999 and inform DSL → ort or Radicalisation and extremism When you believe a child is at risk of radicalisation or extremism.
 Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Call 101 for advice/support or 999 in an emergency hild: nt n and Holmwood H Concern about a child: Risk of significant harm When you have a concern about a child and believe they are at significant risk of harm Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 hild: fren b Concern about a child: Early Help When you have a concern about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 Disclosure - and When a child reports abuse Listen; don't ask leading questions; don't promise confidentiality Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 70/ 500 5+50
+DSL Triage DSL will decide whether to monitor, discuss with parents or Call 101 for advice/support or 999 in an emergency Concern about a child: Risk of significant harm and and Holmwood H When you have a concern about a child and believe they are at significant risk of harm Report your concern either using a Pink via MyConcern without delay.
+DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 ild: \longrightarrow ua.
+Concern about a child: Early Help When you have a concern about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
+DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 Disclosure and When a child reports abuse Listen; don't ask leading questions; don't promise confidentiality Action your concern either using a Pink Concern form or via MyConcern without delay.
+DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 707 500 5450